paradigmxyz/reth/docs/crates/stages.md

 }
 ```

 The new block is then pre-validated, checking that the ommers hash and transactions root in the block header are the same in the block body.
 Following a successful pre-validation, the `BodyStage` loops through each transaction in the `block.body`, adding the transaction to the database.
-This process is repeated for every downloaded block body, with the `BodyStage` returning `Ok(ExecOutput { stage_progress: highest_block, done })` signaling it successfully completed.
+This process is repeated for every downloaded block body, with the `BodyStage` returning `Ok(ExecOutput { stage_progress, done: true })` signaling it successfully completed.

 <br>